shrey45/Secret-Bluetooth-Compartment/README.md

 # Shrey and Henry's Elves (SHelves)

-This is out Engineering 2 Final Project.
+This is our Engineering 2 Final Project.
 We're building a secret bluetooth safe.
 Essentially, the "secret" comes from the fact that it's not going to look anything like a safe, and will seem like another random 3d printed object.
 The lock will be controlled by sending a password through bluetooth, so we can only enter it.

 ---